ajccosta/pop_setbench/README.md

   * Thread(s) per core  : 2
   * Core(s) per socket  : 24
   * Memory              : 377G
+* We tested the benchmark, compiled with C++14 and -O3 optimization, on Ubuntu 20.04 (kernel 5.8.0-55) using numactl –interleave=all and the mimalloc allocator.

 ## 🎉 Claims from the paper supported by the artifact:

-Proposed PoP algorithms: HazardPtrPOP, HAzardEraPOP and EpochPOP.
+Proposed PoP algorithms: HazardPtrPOP, HazardEraPOP and EpochPOP.

 - *claim 1*.
 For write-heavy work-loads shown in Figure 1 and Figure 2 (in paper), publish-on-ping (POP) algorithms consistently perform better or are similar and exhibit a lower memory footprint compared to the original algorithms on which they are based.
   - please check throughput and max retire list size (mmeory consumption) plots for 100% updates (50%inserts/50%deletes, files with "u50" in name) in directory pubonping_smr/pop_experiments/plots/generated_plots.